tailcallhq/tailcallhq.github.io/docs/cli.md

 <!-- ❕❕❕ Don't forget to update Fig auto complete spec upon adding of new sub-commands or modifying existing ones. https://fig.io/docs/getting-started -->

-The TailCall CLI (Command Line Interface) allows developers to manage and optimize GraphQL configurations directly from the command line.
+The Tailcall CLI (Command Line Interface) allows developers to manage and optimize GraphQL configurations directly from the command line.

 ## check